 A BOP is a cost-effective insurance policy for photographers that bundles property insurance and general liability insurance together in one plan.

 Workers’ compensation is required in almost every state for photography businesses that have employees.
-It can cover medical fees and lost wages for work-related injuries.
+It can cover medical costs and lost wages for work-related injuries.

 If a photographer loses a memory card containing wedding photos or damages a client’s property, it could result in a lawsuit.
 Photographer insurance can help pay your legal fees.
 Plus, a photographer may have to present a certificate of insurance to satisfy a client contract or commercial lease.